furuhama/simple_kv/README.md

 1. **SET key value**
    - Sets the value for a key
    - Response: "OK" on success
+   - Each operation is logged to the transaction log

 ```
 SET mykey hello